prototypefund/close-lid-to-encrypt-cryptsetup/debian/doc/pandoc/encrypted-boot.md

 This is because its first key slot uses Argon2 as Password-Based Key Derivation Function (PBKDF) algorithm:

-    (initramfs) cryptsetup luksDump /dev/sda3 | grep PBKDF:
+    (initramfs) cryptsetup luksDump /dev/sda3 | grep "PBKDF:"
             PBKDF:      argon2i

-Argon2 is a memory-hard function that was selected as the winner of the Password-Hashing Competition; LUKS2 devices use it by default, but LUKS1's only supported PBKDF algorithm is PKBDF2.
-Hence the key slot has to be converted to PKBDF2 prior to LUKS format version downgrade.
+Argon2 is a *memory-hard* function that was selected as the winner of the Password-Hashing Competition; LUKS2 devices use it by default for key slots, but LUKS1's only supported PBKDF algorithm is PBKDF2.
+Hence the key slot has to be converted to PBKDF2 prior to LUKS format version downgrade.

     (initramfs) cryptsetup luksChangeKey --key-slot 0 --pbkdf pbkdf2 /dev/sda3
     Enter passphrase to be changed: